gofiber/recipes/docker-mariadb-clean-arch/README.md

 ### Users

-Endpoints classified here are endpoints to perform operation on 'user' domain.
+Endpoints classified here are endpoints to perform operation on 'User' domain.

 - `GET /api/v1/users` to get all users.
 - `POST /api/v1/users` to create a user.